openaps/AndroidAPSdocs/docs/EN/Configuration/OpenHumans.md

 ## Donate your data for science

 You can help the community by donating your data to research projects!
 This helps scientists to pay it forward, develop new scientific ideas and broaden the open mind of open source closed loop systems.
-AndroidAPS is ready to synchronize your data with [Open Humans](https://www.openhumans.org), a platform allowing you to upload, connect, and store your personal data – such as genetics, activity and health data.
+AAPS is ready to synchronize your data with [Open Humans](https://www.openhumans.org), a platform allowing you to upload, connect, and store your personal data – such as genetics, activity and health data.

 You retain full control about what happens to your data and what projects you want to support by giving them access to your data.
 Depending on the project you have joined, data is evaluated and used by them in different ways and extent.